Code-Institute-Submissions/FanFareFilms/readme.md

 ## Pages

 ### Home Page
-- Eye catching hero image
-- Call to action - These are consistent through the site leading on a journey - Home --> Book --> Vote --> About Us --> Home
+Eye catching hero image followed by a consistent call to action.
+Leading on a journey through - Home --> Book --> Vote --> About Us --> Home

-- Short description of what they are looking at - location, theme and what how they can interact and participate
+This is followed by a short description of what they are looking at - location, theme and what how they can interact and participate

-- Schedule prominent, calls to action eye catching for more details
+Then the schedule is prominent as the main information focus, calls to action eye catching for more details

 ### Bookings
-- Booking page to capture details.
+Primary function is a booking page to capture details, allowing the user to select their choice.

-- Users arrive here after wanting to 'see more' from the schedule. - - They are presented with film details and the ability to select their day and time to book.
+Users arrive here after wanting to 'see more' from the schedule.

+They are presented with film details and the ability to select their day and time to book.
 There is a prominent imdb logo so they can see reviews if they want to also.

 ### Voting
 After you book you are encouraged to go and vote, there is a reminder on the homepage text also, along with about.

 This is the call for return custom, giving users a choice in what they can see.
 There is also a selection box should none of the current votes take their fancy.

 ### About
 Here the users find more about us, our drive for films and our encouragement for them to join us in it.

 The personal writing leads to people (ideally) being more invested, feeling like they are being written to individually to try to drive repeat custom from film enthusiasts, like the site creators.

 ## Design Decisions